James Petrillo: In popular culture

-Petrillo was unique among AFM presidents in that he was well known to the US and Canadian general public, especially during and after the 1942-44 recording ban and was frequently referenced in pop culture of that era.
+Petrillo was unique among AFM presidents in that he was well known to the US and Canadian general public, especially during and after the 1942–1944 recording ban and was frequently referenced in pop culture of that era.
 For example, Phil Harris, the band leader on the Jack Benny radio show, claims on the show to have been married to his wife, Alice Faye, by Petrillo.
 When Jack Benny asks how Petrillo could do this, Harris replies "Why not?
 My dues was paid up!"
 On another occasion Rochester is asked to blow the car horn by putting it in his mouth, and he replies "Petrillo won't let me!"
+After Harris helped his children with their homework, the teacher had to correct his work.
+According to his daughter, "Teacher said George Washington was our first president, not Petrillo."

 In the 1945 Crosby/Bergman film, The Bells of St. Mary's, when Crosby's character, Father O'Malley, is asked how he was successful in tracking down a long-missing musician, he points to the sky and quips, "I went straight to the top—Petrillo!"

 In 1945 or 1946, Robertson Davies had his "alter ego" write in a newspaper column, later collected in The Diary of Samuel Marchbanks, "Then to a party, where I showed my prowess at those games where you have to fill out forms saying who Cain's wife was, and whether it was Lincoln or Petrillo who said 'We must save the Union at all costs.'"